devcodes9/web-research-agent/README.md

 1. **Query Analysis**: The query is analyzed using an LLM to determine its intent, break it into subqueries (if complex), and identify the type of information needed.
 2. **Web Search**: The agent performs a web search using the Google Search API to find relevant URLs and snippets.
 3. **URL Selection**: Using embeddings, the agent selects the top `M` most relevant URLs from the search results.
+Chroma DB is used to store and retrieve embeddings efficiently.
 4. **Web Scraping**: The agent scrapes content from the selected URLs, respecting `robots.txt` and handling retries for failed requests.
 5. **Content Analysis**: The scraped content is analyzed to extract relevant chunks based on the query.
+A vector store (Chroma DB) is used to store the document embeddings, and the `get_relevant_documents` method retrieves the most relevant chunks for the query.
 6. **Result Aggregation**: The relevant chunks are aggregated into a coherent answer, and sources are compiled.
 7. **Response**: The final answer and sources are returned to the user.